wayne-chen/freesound-audio-tagging-challenge/README.md

 # Requirements

-You must place kaggle.json API key from your [account](https://www.kaggle.com/<username>/account) to the folder ~/.kaggle in order to run `kaggle` commands through terminal.
+You must place kaggle.json API key from your [account](https://www.kaggle.com/<username>/account) to the folder ~/.kaggle in order to copy to certain experiments.
 You also need to accept the [challenge](https://www.kaggle.com/c/freesound-audio-tagging/data) as well.

 # Dependencies

 - Docker 18.*
-- Python 3
-- pip

-# Install

-- `python3 -m venv .venv`
-- `source .venv/bin/activate`
-- `python3 -m pip install -r requirements.txt`
-- `kaggle competitions download -c freesound-audio-tagging -p .`